Large paper warehouse with conveyor equipment and palletized rolls

 Typical challenges

-Handle weight and volume at the same time
+Control weight and volume at the same time

-Cover different transport profiles in one system
+Cover different transport profiles in one solution

 Synchronize plant, warehouse, and shipping